travisdesell/exa-star/README.md

-# neoexamm
+# EXA-STAR
-(soon to be) generic evolutionary framework
+(soon to be) generic evolutionary algorithm framework with a focus on neuroevolution.

 Here is an ANT:
 ```
       _,-'\   /|   .    .    /`.